 - The IET is regularly in the mainstream and specialist media explaining the impacts of engineering and technology on society.

 - The IET publishes more than 100 new titles every year; a rich mix of books, journals and magazines with a back catalogue of more than 500 publications.

-- Inspec is the leading English language bibliographic information service for scientific and technical literature.
-Published by the IET, it recently indexed its 12 millionth record.
+- IET Inspec is the leading English language bibliographic information service for scientific and technical literature.
+Published by the IET, and has over 15 million records.

 Providing a professional home for life for engineers and technicians

 - The IET offers professional designations of TMIET, MIET and FIET.

 - The IET delivers tailored membership packages to professional engineers and technicians, relevant to their career stage, with the IET Advantage programme for graduates and IET Signature programme for apprentices and technicians